OmarHeviaArbana/Redes-Sitio-Web-de-Noticias-de-Tecnologia/README.md

 This project involves creating a website consisting of three interconnected pages via a navigation menu.
 Best practices in HTML5 and CSS must be applied to ensure a properly structured and semantic design.

 **Author:** Omar Hevia Arbana
-**Subject:** HTML & CSS - Master's Degree in Web Applications and Sites Development, Open University of Catalonia **Date:** Octubre 2023
+**Date:** Octubre 2023